lixilinx/FilterbanksBestPractices/README.md

 ### Squeezing synthesis filter does not help low latency filterbank design

 Many manually designed low latency filterbanks have long and refined filters for analysis, and short and coarse filters for synthesis.
 Such a practice may not yield balanced and efficient designs as the analysis filters mainly focus on old samples, not the recent samples that are to be decomposed and re-synthesized.
 The math is the same.
 [This script](https://github.com/lixilinx/PracticalFilterbanks/blob/main/very_low_latency_design_for_hearing_aid.m) generates the following extremely low latency design suitable for applications like hearing aid.
-Note that since the oversampling ratio is high, I have halved the default mainlobe width by setting the cutoff frequency to pi/B/2.
+Note that since the oversampling ratio is high, I have halved the default mainlobe width by setting the cutoff frequency to pi/B/2 to sharpen the frequency resolution.

 <img src="https://github.com/lixilinx/Best-practices-for-filterbanks/blob/main/very_low_latency_design_for_hearing_aid.svg" width="400" />

 ### Replacing STFT with filterbank

 STFT is a special filterbank with prototype filter length equalling FFT size.
 Except for certain time-frequency analysis requiring nonnegative windows, generally we can replace STFT with filterbanks without much concern.
 [This code](https://github.com/lixilinx/PracticalFilterbanks/blob/main/replace_stft_with_fb.m) generates the following comparison results where both the filterbank and STFT are subject to the same latency, hop size and FFT size.
-Aliasings of the analysis (same for synthesis) filters of the filterbank and STFT are -14.5 dB and -35.7 dB, respectively.
+Aliasings of the analysis (same for synthesis) filters of the STFT and filterbank are -14.5 dB and -35.7 dB, respectively.
 A virtually free design gain of 20+ dB!

 <img src="https://github.com/lixilinx/PracticalFilterbanks/blob/main/replace_stft_with_fb.svg" width="400" />